elwinvdhazel/The-Wireframe-Kit/README.md

 ![The Wireframe Kit](./banner.png)
 # :gem: The Wireframe Kit
->The only Sketch toolkit you’ll ever need to create topnotch wireframes for your awesome app en web project.
+>The only Sketch toolkit you’ll ever need to create topnotch wireframes for your awesome app and web project.
 ~Created by [Elwin van den Hazel](https://elwin.vdhazel.com)

 ## ⚙️ Installation